Basketball in England: Present

 According to Sport England's 2024 Active Lives surveys, basketball participation reached its highest level since the surveys' inception in 2015.
 Basketball is considered one of the fastest-growing sports in the UK.
 It is the second most popular team sport, with over 1.5 million people playing weekly.

 Basketball in England is led by Basketball England and there are similar organisations in other parts of the UK including Basketball Wales, basketballscotland and Basketball Northern Ireland.

 Over 1,198,900 under-16s play basketball in England on a weekly basis.
 The most popular school years for the sport are years 3-6 (640,000) and years 7-11 (509,600).
 The gender split is 814,600 boys and 374,000 girls.
 Over 344,400 adults take part in basketball (at least) twice in a 28-day period as well.

 Basketball struggles to get funding and has undergone a lot of change in the early 2020s, but there are still over a million people playing every week.

+Professional Basketball

+At the professional level, English basketball is incorporated with the rest of British basketball.
+The structure is governed by the British Basketball Federation internationally, while the professional leagues operate as follows:

+Super League Basketball (SLB): Replacing the former BBL and WBBL after the 2023/24 season, this represents the highest level of professional basketball (Men's and Women's) in Great Britain.
+The league currently consists of 9 franchise teams.